Catalan grammar

-Some distinctive features of Catalan among Romance languages include the general lack of masculine markers (like Italian -o), a trait shared with French and Occitan; and the fact that the remote preterite tense of verbs is usually formed with a periphrasis consisting of the verb "to go" plus infinitive.
+Some distinctive features of Catalan among Romance languages include the general lack of masculine markers (like Italian, Spanish, or Portuguese -o), a trait shared with French and Occitan; and the fact that the remote preterite tense of verbs is usually formed with a periphrasis consisting of the verb "to go" plus infinitive.

 Articles

 Catalan has two types of article, definite and indefinite.
 They are declined for gender and number, and must agree with the noun they qualify.
 As with other Romance languages, Catalan articles are subject to complex elision and contraction processes.

 The inflection of articles is complex, especially because of frequent elision, but is similar to neighboring languages.
 Catalan has more preposition–article contractions than Spanish, like dels ("of + the [plural]"), but fewer than Italian (which has sul, col, nel, etc.).

 Definite

 The tables below summarize the forms of the definite article, its elisions, and its contractions.